-- 7b.14 LDP2 is advancing towards adoption which is currently expected in July 2020.
+- 7b.14 LDP2 is advancing towards adoption which is currently expected in 2020.
 The Main Issues Report (MIR) was published in February 2017 and the MIR consultation concluded in May 2017.
 Proposed LDP2 was published in September 2018 and the consultation period ran from 27 September 2018 until 23 November 2018.
 The representations on Proposed LDP2 were considered by the Council on 26 June 2019.
-LDP2 will be adopted following consideration by Scottish Ministers of the unresolved representations to the Plan. - 7b.15 Proposed LDP2 provides the most up to date indication of the Council's views in relation to Development Plan policy and constitutes a material consideration in determination of planning applications.
-The settlement statement for Bo'ness in the LDP2 states:

-The key location for new homes will the Strategic Growth Area at Bo'ness South East, which is carried over from LDP1 and is focused on continuing development at the Drum (around 400 further houses and a neighbourhood centre).
-In addition to these major greenfield sites, there are several small brownfield housing opportunities within the urban area.

-- 7b.16 Proposed LDP2 sets out a housing land requirement of 5130 units between 2020 and 2030 as opposed to the housing land requirement of 7907 units between 2014 and 2024 in the LDP.
+LDP2 will be adopted following consideration by Scottish Ministers of the unresolved representations to the Plan.
+The response of Ministers, following the examination is anticipated in the coming weeks, with a view to adoption in summer 2020. - 7b.15 Proposed LDP2 provides the most up to date indication of the Council's views in relation to Development Plan policy and constitutes a material consideration in determination of planning applications.
+The settlement statement for Bo'ness in the LDP2 states: - The key location for new homes will the Strategic Growth Area at Bo'ness South East, which is carried over from LDP1 and is focused on continuing development at the Drum (around 400 further houses and a neighbourhood centre).
+In addition to these major greenfield sites, there are several small brownfield housing opportunities within the urban area. - 7b.16 Proposed LDP2 sets out a housing land requirement of 5130 units between 2020 and 2030 as opposed to the housing land requirement of 7907 units between 2014 and 2024 in the LDP.
 The housing land requirement may therefore reduce from 2020, with additional allocations being added to the supply and a consequential positive impact on any shortfall.
-However, the situation will only be confirmed once the Proposed Plan has been through the Examination process carried out by Scottish Ministers, and adopted. - 7b.17 Under the Proposed LDP2, the application site is in the green belt and in a local landscape area.
-Part of the current application site was submitted for consideration at MIR stage and was discounted as a non-preferred site.
+However, the situation will only be confirmed once the Proposed Plan has been through the Examination process carried out by Scottish Ministers, and adopted.

+7b.17 Under the Proposed LDP2, the application site is in the green belt and in a local landscape area.
+The current application site was submitted for consideration at MIR stage and was discounted as a non-preferred site.